Last revised: 12 July 2020

 FruitHaven may be accessed via motorcycle, but not by car (the bridge is only wide enough for motorcycles and foot traffic.)
 It is a five-minute walk from the road on a well-maintained path.
 There is also boat access, a 2-minute boat ride from the road.
 The property is riverfront on the east bank of the Rio Zamora.
-Rio Zamora is navegable by boat from Chuchumbletza north to Proveeduría.
-There is regular bus service from Chuchumbletza to the nearby cities Gualaquiza (35 minutes north) and El Pangui (10 minutes south.)
-Chuchumbletza has an internet cafe, a school, a church, and a few small storefronts.
+Rio Zamora is navegable by boat from Chuchumbleza north to Proveeduría.
+There is regular bus service from Chuchumbleza to the nearby cities Gualaquiza (35 minutes north) and El Pangui (10 minutes south.)
+Chuchumbleza has an internet cafe, a school, a church, and a few small storefronts.
 Gualaquiza and El Pangui both have large central markets, bus terminals, and numerous well-stocked hardware stores.

-The farm currently produces bananas, papayas, plantains, pineapples, mandarin oranges, lemons, pitahaya, granadilla, ice cream bean, and a few local/wild fruits.
-We are planting many varieties of tropical fruits such as durian, marang, mangosteen, rollinia, jackfruit, cempedak, etc.
+The farm currently produces bananas, papayas, bananas, plantains, rollinias, mandarin oranges, lemons, pitahaya, local granadilla, giant passionfruit, ice cream bean, and a few local/wild fruits.
+These mainly fruit during the season, January through July, with a few things year round or randomly fruiting like bananas, papayas, peanut butter fruit, various citruses, etc. We are planting many additional varieties of tropical fruits such as durian, marang, mangosteen, jackfruit, cempedak, etc.

 Note that as we recently started the project and are working to plant more fruit trees, the farm currently does not produce enough food to provide for all the food needs of community members.
-Production is gradually increasing, but please do not expect to "live off the land" until you've spent a good amount of time planting fruit trees and being patient.
+Production is gradually increasing, but please do not expect to "live off the land" until you've spent a good amount of time yourself planting fruit trees and being patient.
 There are nearby fruit markets, as well as neighbors' farms, where fruit can be purchased.
+You can also buy your own land and plant your fruit trees to live self-sufficiently.

-The most abundant fruit crops currently are plantains, bananas, papayas, and pineapples (year round) and mandarin oranges and abiu (both seasonal.)
+The most abundant fruit crops currently are plantains, bananas, and papayas (year round) and mandarin oranges, rollinia, and abiu (both seasonal.)